|Only open for SRT's annual spring Wildflower Walk||No dogs allowed||No restrooms on site|

 Closed to the public except for special events, the James K. Herbert Wetland Prairie Preserve is a small piece of a once extensive wetland prairie.
-It provides a refuge for owls that live underground, toads that estivate (similar to hibernation) in the soil, whimbrel flocks that visit as they migrate between Argentina and Alaska, and flowers that bloom in bright displays of magenta, yellow, gold, violet, white and pink.
+It provides a refuge for burrowing owls, toads that estivate (similar to hibernation) in the soil, whimbrel flocks migrating between Argentina and Alaska, and flowers in bright displays of magenta, yellow, gold, violet, white, and pink.

 Sequoia Riverlands Trust manages the preserve with a rigorous scientific research program using livestock grazing and prescribed fire to improve native plant forage for cattle and wildlife.
 As with most grazing land in California, agriculture and wildlife coexist.

 Additionally, we’ve created an 83-acre seasonal wetland with meandering stream channels and native vegetation, enhancing the area for wildlife.
-Over 125 bird species seek food or shelter here, including burrowing owl, Swainson's hawk, red-winged blackbird, mallard and golden eagle.
+Over 125 bird species seek food or shelter here, including the burrowing owl, Swainson's hawk, red-winged blackbird, mallard, and golden eagle.

 This nature preserve is not open to the public except for special tours and events one or two days a year for SRT members only.
 Check our online calendar or sign up for our Currents newsletter to learn more.
 Watch for the annual spring wildflower walk, a unique guided tour of rare, regional flowers.

 Conservation Values: rare habitats, wetland prairie, vernal pools, wildlife travel corridors, traditional agricultural use, high water quality, outdoor laboratory